13-year-old Barbadian chess champion places in top 5 at FIDE | Loop Barbados

 The Queen’s College student narrowly missed out on securing a first global medal for Barbados when the eight-day event concluded on Saturday.

-The 13-year-year-old, the early front-runner after winning her five games, cemented her lead in the standings by extending her 100 per cent record in the sixth round when she beat top seed, American Woman Candidate Master Omya Vidyarthi.
+The 13-year-year-old, who was the early front-runner after winning her five games, cemented her lead in the standings by extending her 100 per cent record in the sixth round when she beat the top-seed American Woman Candidate Master Omya Vidyarthi.

 After her impressive string of victories, Wilson lost in the seventh round to Quispe Vizcarra of Peru and also went under in the eighth round against Gurvanbaatar Urangoo of Mongolia.